wix-playground/stylable-vue-example/README.md

 It provides a typed CSS experience including auto completions, hinting, diagnostics and more.

 ## Contributing
 This has been one of my first (and admittedly lovely) interactions with Vue.
-We will gladly accept PRs that will bring this project in-line with the community standards for a Vue project. -Tom.
+We will gladly accept PRs that will bring this project in-line with the community standards for a Vue project. -Tom